tom773/Gopolish/README.md

 ## Usage

 ```
-> go test ./... -v | gopolish
+> go test ./... -v | gopolish <or ./gopolish if you built from source>
 ```
-That's it, no need to worry about the flags or anything else (-v makes it look cooler).
-Just pipe the output of your tests to Gopolish and it will do the rest.
+That's it.
+Ideally you'd pipe the output in with -v, as this makes it look cooler, but it's not necessary.